Zendesk Chat Handoff setup

 • When capturing an email address, the email variable must also be validated as an Email type in the Capture block.

-If a Capture block originally used Email validation and is later changed to Text validation at the global variable level, Zendesk may still retain the original Email-validated value during handoff.
+If a Capture block originally used Email validation and is later changed to Text validation at the global variable level, Zendesk may still retain the original Email-validated value during Handoff.
 Ensuring the variable is saved using Email validation prevents mismatches and guarantees the email is passed correctly to Zendesk.

-3. From the block bar on the right side of the screen, drag and drop the Zendesk Live Agent block into your handoff content.
+3. From the block bar on the right side of the screen, drag and drop the Zendesk Live Agent block into your Handoff content.

-4. In the Zendesk Live Agent block, fill in the fields with the information required to complete your handoff.
+4. In the Zendesk Live Agent block, fill in the fields with the information required to complete your Handoff.

 If you are using Zendesk Agent Workspace, the list contains the groups you have configured in Zendesk, rather than departments.